unknownhad/Himanshu-Home/content/posts/27-08-2026-resume-snowlight-vshell.md

 ## TLDR

 I found a Chinese-language "resume" that is actually a Windows executable.
-It claims to come from a student at one of China's **Seven Sons of National Defence**, opens a real Word document, which is nice of it, and quietly delivers **SNOWLIGHT and the VShell remote-access trojan**, which is less nice.
+It claims to come from a student at one of China's **Seven Sons of National Defence**, opens a real Word document, which is nice of it and quietly delivers **SNOWLIGHT and the VShell remote-access trojan**, which is less nice.

 The chain is: